UPDATED BY FRANZISKA SPRITZLER, RD, CDE, on May 6, 2024

 Protein Regulation

-Dairy contains a significant amount of protein.
-As you can see below, some cheeses are actually very high in protein.
-On a keto diet, protein intake should be moderate and eating too much of it can kick you out of ketosis.
-So some people avoid dairy to better regulate their protein intake.
+Some dairy products contain a significant amount of protein, including cheese.
+On a keto diet, protein intake should be moderate, and eating too much of it may kick you out of ketosis.
+So, some people avoid dairy to better regulate their protein intake.

 Surprise Intolerances

-Some people on a keto diet experience a significant glucose spike or ketone decline when they consume dairy–even if they’ve never been known to have issues with dairy.
-For anyone using keto for weight loss, this may be enough reason to delete dairy from the diet.
+Some people on a keto diet experience a significant glucose spike or ketone decline when they consume dairy, even if they’ve never been known to have issues with dairy.
+For someone using keto for weight loss, this may be enough reason to delete dairy from the diet.

 How to Tell if You Should Avoid Dairy on a Keto Diet